 However, it’s important to remember that if you are harmed you should never assume it’s just because you weren’t strong enough.
 If you are attacked or put in a situation where you need to defend yourself, consider seeking the help of professionals like this personal injury lawyer in LA.

 While losing weight or maintaining a healthy body may have gotten you into strength training, what’s keeping you in it?

-Now that you know some strength training benefits that you might not have thought of before, you may have more reason to keep up with it.
-Whether you prefer to lift weights or do push-ups and other body weight exercises, you have many options for workouts that can keep this an exciting part of your life.
+Now that you know some strength training benefits that you might not have thought of before, you may have more reason to keep up with them.
+Whether you prefer to lift weights or do push-ups and other bodyweight exercises, you have many options for workouts that can keep this an exciting part of your life.